tatiana-kahana/random-meal-generator/README.md

-This is vanilla Java Script project, responsive for all types of devises.
+This is vanilla Java Script project, responsive for all types of devices.
 View on [http://random-meal-generator.surge.sh/](http://random-meal-generator.surge.sh/)

 Technologies: